l30nard0/mif/doc/readme.txt

 router, but only on request, using HTTP protocol on router's link-local address, using port 8080.

-Upon receiving PvD information from router, MIF-pvdman tries to get a file with PvD properties from the same router.
+Upon receiving PvD information from router, PvD-manager tries to get a file with PvD properties from the same router.
 If such file exists, network related PvD parameters are extended with ones (properties) from received file.